bernie-skipole/indipydriver/docs/source/usage/propertyvectors.rst

 The vector object is a mapping to a member value, so to access a value you could use vector['membername'], which for example, given a SwitchVector would be either "On" or "Off".
 Note, it is not a mapping to a member object, it is a mapping to the member value.

+For example, to create a SwitchVector holding a set of three radio buttons:

+s1 = SwitchMember("opt1", label="Option1, membervalue="On")

+s2 = SwitchMember("opt2", label="Option2, membervalue="Off")

+s3 = SwitchMember("opt3", label="Option3, membervalue="Off")

+sv = SwitchVector("radio", label="Choose an option", group="Settings", perm="rw", rule="OneOfMany", state="Ok", switchmembers=[s1,s2,s3])

+The rule "OneOfMany" ensures that this is a radio set, and only one button can be turned "On".

+Once created sv["opt1"] will be "On".

 As well as the methods documented below, vectors have dict methods such as get() and iteration through keys(), values() and items().

 A number of attributes are common to all vectors.